-Light sources are facilities with scores of different beamline endstations (in the case of synchrotrons) that serve thousands of researchers each year from many science domains (chemistry, biology, material science, archaeology).
-These endstations provide the researchers a wide variety of capabilities and X-ray energies suited to answering many different scientific questions of interest to the researchers.
+Light Sources are facilities with scores of different beamline end-stations (in the case of synchrotrons) that serve thousands of researchers each year from many science domains (chemistry, biology, material science, archaeology).
+These end-stations provide the researchers a wide variety of capabilities and X-ray energies suited to answering many different scientific questions of interest to the researchers.
 Hence, the facility generates many independent streams of data, each with it's own characteristics and scientific use.
-Each endstation has a sequence of end users and experiments typically consisting of a number of related samples being studied as an ensemble.
-The atomic data unit for a Light Source endstation is typically a single sample.
-Though time-resolved, in situ experiments then aggregate those atomic units into a data time-sequence.
+Each end-station has a sequence of end-users and experiments typically consisting of a number of related samples being studied as an ensemble.
+The atomic data unit for a Light Source end-station is typically a single sample.
+In-situ experiments then aggregate those atomic data units into a data time-sequence.

-X-ray light source data, once taken by a particular experimental team, is treated as discrete datasets and analyzed independently without coordination with analysis of other datasets or experimenters.
-However, an emerging concept of common data repositories has been developing at some light source facilities.
+X-ray Light Source data, once taken by a particular experimental team, are treated as discrete datasets and analyzed independently without coordination with analysis of other datasets or experimenters.
+However, an emerging concept of common data repositories has been developing at some Light Source facilities.
 In this concept, datasets are not aggregated for analysis, but metadata searches and comparisons may yield important correlations between experiments conducted by separate scientists.

-Streaming processing is a goal of many light source software systems such as SPOT Suite at the Advanced Light Source [15, 16].
-Automated data management, processing, and curation are becoming a standard demand of light source end-users.
-An X-ray light source data stream with slow streaming feedback may invalidate an entire set of experiments, sending a researcher home with no analyzable data.
-This leads to greater emphasis on near real-time, streaming analysis with low latency for light sources.
+Stream processing is a goal of many Light Source software systems such as SPOT Suite at the Advanced Light Source [15, 16].
+Automated data management, processing, and curation are becoming standard demands of Light Source end-users.
+An X-ray Light Source data stream with slow streaming feedback may invalidate an entire set of experiments, sending a researcher home with no analyzable data.
+This leads to greater emphasis on near real-time, streaming analysis with low latency for Light Sources.